REOPEN YOUR PRIOR APPLICATION & GET ALL YOUR DISABILITY BENEFITS

 It doesn’t cost any money upfront to hire our law firm.
 If you don’t win your case, then you do not pay an attorney fee.
 If we do win your case, then you will owe 25% of your back benefit in attorney fees.
 However, our attorney fee is capped.

-We will use our skills to help you through the Social Security appeal process.
+We will use our skills to help you through the five step Social Security appeal process.
 Our attorneys and staff will help you apply for benefits and appeal SSA denials.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.